-- 4. Require that labor is voluntary; insist that only inmates who volunteer for the labor program work on the company's product or service; and require documentation of this fact. - 5.
-Require third-party oversight of the project to ensure the health and safety of inmates. - 6.
+- 3. Ensure that incarcerated individuals have access to training programs in their prison to assist them in understanding logistics such as job applications, résumé writing, interview skills, and navigating social mores of being an ex-convict attempting to re-enter the workforce. - 4.
+Require that labor is voluntary; insist that only those who volunteer for the labor program work on the company's product or service; and require documentation of this fact. - 5.
+Require third-party oversight of the project to ensure the health and safety of workers. - 6.
 Request explicit documentation illustrating dialogue with local businesses to ensure the prison industry will not displace local business. - 7.
-Request verification that the company has not sought or found loopholes allowing it to sell across state lines (outside of PIECP). - 8.
-Require written documentation of the supplier's process for ensuring that intermediary buyers will not resell products across state lines and that those buyers are not distribution centers that intend to sell across state lines. - 9.
-Require regular verification in writing that these minimum standards have been met.
+Require explicit documentation that the prison industry followed appropriate protocol to identify the prevailing wage that should be paid to the incarcerated workers. - 8.
+Request verification that the company has not sought or found loopholes allowing it to sell across state lines (outside of PIECP). - 9.
+Require written documentation of the supplier's process for ensuring that intermediary buyers will not resell products across state lines and that those buyers are not distribution centers that intend to sell across state lines. - 10.
+Require regular verification in writing that these minimum standards have been met and continue to be upheld.